sofa-framework/conda-ci/README.md

 There is a bug with the python / libpython version provided by conda and current SofaPython3 (see this [issue](https://github.com/sofa-framework/SofaPython3/issues/393) or related [PR](https://github.com/sofa-framework/SofaPython3/pull/394)).

 If you need to use the `runSofa` executable with `SofaPython3` plugin, use the provided `runSofa_with_python script` (installed in the `bin/` directory as well) instead the classical `runSofa`.

+## Older releases

+Due to some space usage restrictions, we can only store the last release on the [Anaconda channel `sofa-framework`](https://anaconda.org/sofa-framework/repo).
+Previous releases as conda package are available at https://prefix.dev/channels/sofa-framework.